comradequinn/gen/README.md

 ### Scripting

-When using the output of `gen` in a script, it is advisable to supress activity indicators and other interactive output using the `--script` flag (or `-q`).
+When using the output of `gen` in a script, it is advisable to suppress activity indicators and other interactive output using the `--script` flag (or `-q`).
 This ensures a consistent output stream containing only response data.

 The simple example below uses redirection to write the response to a file.